 If you're looking at your kitchen faucet in horror and thinking, "I honestly hadn't the faintest idea that my waterspout could turn into a tornado," you've got a friend in this article.
 Waterspouts of the common variety — the ones that deliver water from your hose or faucet — are not the waterspouts we're talking about here.
 It's fair to say that those waterspouts will not, in fact, turn into tornadoes any more than your left shoe.

 If a waterspout moves onshore after forming on water, it technically becomes a tornado [source: Feltgen].
 It's no longer classified as a waterspout, because waterspouts only exist over water.
-When speaking to weather nerds at social gatherings, throw that one in to impress them.

 Here's one other point about waterspouts.
 We've been talking about "tornadic" waterspouts this entire time, but they do have a more benign cousin that doesn't form a tornado.
 Called "fair weather waterspouts," these friendlier funnels develop from not-so-threatening cumulus clouds.
 (Those are the nice, puffy white kind.)
-Fair weather waterspouts move upward and, because cumulus clouds don't move much, they won't move either.
+Fair weather waterspouts move upward and, because cumulus clouds don't move much, these types of waterspouts won't move either.
 That means they produce pretty mild winds [source: NOAA].
-Still, stay away if you see them – you can never be sure what kind of storm may develop.
+Still, stay away if you see them — you can never be sure what kind of storm may develop.

 While waterspouts mostly form in tropical or humid conditions, there has been at least one snowspout recorded in Canada, in 1994.
 The moving air proved so cold that steam rose off the surface of Lake Ontario, producing a rare waterspout in wintry weather [source: National Geographic].